Pencilfish: Complete Care Guide (Nannostomus spp.)

 Though not common to see in the aquarium setting, pencil fish are pretty easy to care for.
 They are small schooling fish with low activity levels that can make a great alternative to a more traditional school of tetras or rasboras.

-The only challenging aspect of keeping pencil fish can be fed.
+The only challenging aspect of keeping pencil fish is fed.

 Tank Size